firebase/firebase-js-sdk/docs-devsite/firestore_.md

 The index entries themselves are created asynchronously.
 You can continue to use queries that require indexing even if the indices are not yet available.
 Query execution will automatically start using the index once the index entries have been written.

 Indexes are only supported with IndexedDb persistence.
+Invoke either `enableIndexedDbPersistence()` or `enableMultiTabIndexedDbPersistence()` before setting an index configuration.
 If IndexedDb is not enabled, any index configuration is ignored.

 <b>Signature:</b>